Mylan says EpiPen supply levels may vary at U.S. pharmacies

-NEW YORK (Reuters) - Drugmaker Mylan NV said on Tuesday that supply levels of its EpiPen emergency allergy treatment may vary in the U.S., months after flagging manufacturing issues of the product with U.S. regulators.
+NEW YORK, May 8 (Reuters) - Drugmaker Mylan NV said on Tuesday that supply levels of its EpiPen emergency allergy treatment may vary in the U.S., months after flagging manufacturing issues of the product with U.S. regulators.

 Mylan said it is currently receiving continual supply from its manufacturer, Pfizer Inc unit Meridian Medical Technologies.